xdevplatform/xdk/xdk/typescript/docs/classes/AccountActivityClient.md

 • **new AccountActivityClient**(`client`): [`AccountActivityClient`](AccountActivityClient.md)

-Creates a new Account activity client instance
+Creates a new account activity client instance

 #### Parameters